 feel hemmed in and so is also attracted to areas such as playing fields, railway yards and even harbours provided there are grass seeds

 Although it eats mainly seeds, it also eats invertebrates such as beetles.
 Photos 4 and 5 show some sort of grub in the bill of the bird.

-folded.
-It has a long, pointed bill with a straight lower edge to
+invisible when folded.
+It has a long, pointed bill with a straight lower edge to the mandible.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|